vrajkovi/itmd-362-spring2018/Labs/lab3/readme.md

-## ITMD 362 Lab 3: Form Styling and Web Fonts
+## ITMD 362, Lab 3: Form Semantics and Normalized Styles

-For this Lab, build off the existing CSS, including its baseline grid and typographic (modular) scale, and design a mobile-scale form that uses only shades of gray (no solid borders) for the input regions.
-Favor an open design with plenty of padding and white space.

-Then, set up the `font-family` with a robust font stack (3 fonts deep) made up of commonly available system fonts.
-You might use a site like https://fonts.google.com to get yourself started.
+In the `index.html` file in this directory, create a form that asks for a user’s email address, phone number, and date of birth.
+There should also be a submit button.

+Be sure to:

+* Use the best HTML `<input>` types
+* Use additional HTML `<input>` attributes to present mobile keyboards suited to the input task
+* Use semantically associated `<label>` tags
+* Use some kind of semantic grouping structure in HTML to keep labels and inputs together

+Then, in the `screen.css` file, do the following:

+* Open with a rich set of reset CSS styles (such as Eric Meyer’s used in class demos)
+* Include a set of normalization styles for your forms (such as the Form area of Normalize.css)
+* Use CSS to stylalize the form between a scroll friendly mobile first, and a sectioned desktop version.

+As with all labs, be sure that you are doing multiple, granular/atomic commits as you complete your work.